Present Continuous

 Vocabulary in this lesson

-Tap a word to hear it, or save it to your study list.
+Play a word to hear it, then mark it as known or save it to study.

-Present continuous (actions now)
+Present Continuous (actions now)

 A1Present Continuous